-Preference and visitedness-based traversal with additional preference values and dynamic preference
+Preference- and visitedness-based traversal with additional preference values and dynamic preference

-The previous algorithm can be applied when using dynamic preference values, too.
-In this case the preference values of the visited cells are decreased by 2 every time they are visited.
-It can be seen in Figure 22 that the algorithm visits the cells with high preference values, but then visits the neighbouring cells, too.
-In this case every cell becomes visited.
+The previous algorithm can also be applied when using dynamic preference values.
+In this case, the preference values of the visited cells are decreased by 2 every time they are visited.
+It can be seen in Figure 22 that the algorithm visits the cells with high preference values, but then also visits the neighbouring cells.
+In this case, every cell is visited.

-It is possible, this method is the most similar to human thinking.
-First it searches for free parking spaces in the highly preferred area, then it goes a bit further and returns to the preferred location, but in the end, it also visits the cells which are far from the preferred cells.
+This method might be the closest to human thinking.
+First, it searches for free parking spaces in the highly preferred area, then it goes a bit further and returns to the preferred location.
+Finally, it also visits the cells that are furthest from the preferred cells.